General Principles of infection control

 - Keeps mops and buckets clean, dry and inverted

-- Mop heads must be removed for frequent laundering
+- Mop heads must be removed for frequent laundering and replaced monthly

 - Use single use, non-shredding cloths or paper rolls for cleaning